-The target audience of this book are all involved functions in the DevOps teams.
-This includes architects, human resource management employees, line managers, Dev engineers, Ops engineers, Product owners, Scrum masters, Agile Coaches and representatives of the user organisation.
-This book is of course also very suitable for process owners, process managers, etc. who are involved in the realisation of information provision through a DevOps method.
+The target group of Continuous Development are all involved officials in the DevOps teams.
+This includes the architects, Dev engineers, Ops engineers, Product owners, Scrum masters, Agile Coaches, and representatives of the user organisation.
+This book is of course also very suitable for line managers, process owners, process managers, etcetera who are involved in the creation of information provision through a DevOps method.
 Finally, there is a target group that does not develop or manage, but that determines whether the value streams meet the required criteria.
 This target group includes quality employees and auditors.
-They can use this book to identify risks that need to be taken or controlled.
+They can use this book to identify risks that need to be accepted or controlled.